fbackhaus/antaeus/README.md

 Please let us know how long the challenge takes you.
 We're not looking for how speedy or lengthy you are.
 It's just really to give us a clearer idea of what you've produced in the time you decided to take.
 Feel free to go as big or as small as you want.

+## Proposed solution

+The solution uses a coroutine that is launched every day.
+It checks if it's the first day of the month, if that's the case it:
+- Retrieves the pending invoices from the database
+- Attempts to pay those invoices, retrying upto 3 times if a `NetworkException` is thrown
+- Updates the status of the processed invoices in the database
+- Notifies via email to the team that owns the process, to let them know when it runs successfully
+- Also added the POST `/rest/v1/invoices/pay` endpoint to trigger the process manually, in case that's needed.

+### First steps

+The first thing I wanted to do, is to understand how to create a scheduler to pay the pending invoices in the database, given that is the first time I work with Kotlin.
+Instinctively, I tried to understand how to create a cron job using Kotlin and Javalin, without luck.

+After reading docs and posts about people trying to achieve the same thing, I decided that the way to go was to use a coroutine.
+As I had no idea about how they worked or how to use them, I decided to start building the logic we will trigger from our coroutine.

+### Building the solution

+You can see the progression in my commits.
+Basically:
+- Built logic that retrieves pending invoices only
+- Built logic that to call the payment provider for pending invoices, with minimal error handling
+- Added endpoint to trigger the process manually, in case it's needed for some reason, or the automatic scheduled task fails.
+- Added retry logic in the BillingService, to retry payment when a NetworkException is thrown
+- Added unit tests
+- Added logic that updates the paid invoices status in the database
+- Added EmailProvider and EmailService classes to notify when the process runs successfully.
+(It's just a mock for the purpose of the challenge, there's no real logic built)
+- Created coroutine that runs everyday

 ## Developing

 Requirements: